tetherless-world/diabetes-pharmacology-ontology/docs/index.md

           owl:onProperty sio:hasAttribute ;
           owl:hasValue [ rdf:type dpo:NeutralDKDRisk ] ] .
 ```

+#### Glyburide
+> A sulfonamide urea derivative with antihyperglycemic activity that can potentially be used to decrease cerebral edema.
+Upon administration, glyburide binds to and blocks the sulfonylurea receptor type 1 (SUR1) subunit of the ATP-sensitive inwardly-rectifying potassium (K(ATP)) channels on the membranes of pancreatic beta cells.
+This prevents the inward current flow of positively charged potassium (K+) ions into the cell, and induces a calcium ion (Ca2+) influx through voltage-sensitive calcium channels, which triggers exocytosis of insulin-containing granules.
+In addition, glyburide also inhibits the SUR1-regulated nonselective cation (NC) Ca-ATP channel, melastatin 4 (transient receptor potential cation channel subfamily M member 4; (TRPM4)), thereby preventing capillary failure and brain swelling.
+SUR1-TRPM4 channels are formed by co-assembly of SUR1 with TRPM4 in neurons, astrocytes, and capillary endothelium during cerebral ischemia.
+Upon ischemia-induced ATP depletion, channels open which results in sodium influx, cytotoxic edema formation, capillary fragmentation and necrotic cell death.
+SUR1-TRPM4 is not expressed in normal, uninjured tissues.
+[Definition Source: NCI]
+> An N-sulfonylurea that is acetohexamide in which the acetyl group is replaced by a 2-(5-chloro-2-methoxybenzamido)ethyl group.
+[Definition Source: CHEBI]

+#### Glipizide
+> A short-acting, second-generation sulfonylurea with hypoglycemic activity.
+Glipizide is rapidly absorbed, has a very quick onset of action and a short half-life.
+This agent is extensively metabolized in the liver and the metabolites as well as the unchanged form are excreted in the urine.
+[Definition Source: NCI]
+> An N-sulfonylurea that is glyburide in which the (5-chloro-2-methoxybenzoyl group is replaced by a (5-methylpyrazin-2-yl)carbonyl group.
+An oral hypoglycemic agent, it is used in the treatment of type 2 diabetes mellitus.
+[Definition Source: CHEBI]

+#### Glimepiride
+> A long-acting, third-generation sulfonylurea with hypoglycemic activity.
+Compared to other generations of sulfonylurea compounds, glimepiride is very potent and has a longer duration of action.
+This agent is metabolized by CYP2C9 and shows peroxisome proliferator-activated receptor gamma (PPARgamma) agonistic activity.
+[Definition Source: NCI]

 ## Measurement Finding
 > A finding surmised from recorded measurements.